Gifted and Talented Education (GATE) Program

 How are students at NUSD identified as GATE?

 Natomas Unified School District’s GATE identification process is a 20 minute computer based test which is provided during the school day for all first grade students during the spring each year.
 Additionally, for 2nd-5th grade students, if referred by principal or teacher, parents may fill out a referral for testing.
-The last day to submit a referral form is January 28th, 2019.
+Referrals for the 2019-20 school year will open on Monday, December 2nd and close on Friday, January 24th.
 If a teacher makes a referral for a student, the student’s parent or guardian will be contacted for consent prior to testing.
 Parents also have the right to opt-out their student for testing.

 What happens after testing?